Judgarciani/Judgarciani.github.io/README.md

 Data Visualization:

 [Y/N] [describe] Use Graph?
 What is the type? (bar chart, pie chart, radar chart ...)
-I use a heat map [Y/N] [List] Any interaction available on the graph?
+I use a heat map, amd a radar chart [Y/N] [List] Any interaction available on the graph?
 List them (enable click on numbers, drag on lines, change time/variables ...)  toogle the heatmap on/off

 Interaction Form: